Fading in the Flow: Suppression of cold gas growth in expanding galactic outflows: Physical setup Numerical Simulations

 The set of independent free parameters for the cloud-crushing simulations in a \citetalias{Chevalier1985} wind remains the same as those in `vanilla' cloud-crushing, i.e., $\chi$, $\mathcal{M}_{\rm ini}$, $t_{\rm cool, mix}/t_{\rm cc}|_{\rm ini}$ and $T_{\rm cl}$ except for an additional parameter $d_{\rm ini}/R_{\rm cl}$.
-This parameter $d_{\rm ini}/R_{\rm cl}$ comes from the initialization of the \citetalias{Chevalier1985} wind using $\overbar{d} = [(d/R_{\rm cl})/(d_{\rm ini}/R_{\rm cl}) ] \overbar{d}_{\rm ini}$, where $(d/R_{\rm cl})$ and $(d_{\rm ini}/R_{\rm cl})$ are positions of any point in the simulation domain and the initial center of the cloud in code units, respectively.
-This wind profile breaks the translation symmetry of `vanilla' cloud crushing simulations and introduces the spatially changing background, normalized by the wind properties at the inital position of the cloud.
-This additional free parameter $(d_{\rm ini}/R_{\rm cl})$ ensures that clouds arbitrarily placed in the wind will experience different background wind conditions and evolve differently.
-Naturally, more degenerate quantities arise here.
-They are namely $\dot{E}$, $\dot{M}$, $d_{\rm inj}$, and $R_{\rm cl}$, which are all absorbed in the conversion factors between the physical and code units (see Eqs. \ref{eq:codeUnitsCC85}).
-A minor caveat here is that in our simulations the initial cloud is not strictly held at a fixed density contrast $\chi$, but has a small spread about it (depending on its size $R_{\rm cl}$) in order to fix the initial cloud temperature $T_{\rm cl}$ to $4\times 10^4\ \rm K$, the temperature floor in our simulations.
+This parameter $d_{\rm ini}/R_{\rm cl}$ comes from the initialisation of the \citetalias{Chevalier1985} wind using the dimensionless position of every fluid element in the simulation domain $\overbar{d} = [(d/R_{\rm cl})/(d_{\rm ini}/R_{\rm cl}) ] \overbar{d}_{\rm ini}$, where $(d/R_{\rm cl})$ and $(d_{\rm ini}/R_{\rm cl})$ are positions in code units of any point in the simulation domain and the initial centre of the cloud, respectively.
+This wind profile, set by the free parameter $(d_{\rm ini}/R_{\rm cl})$, breaks the translation symmetry of `vanilla' cloud-crushing simulations and introduces the spatially changing background.
+Naturally, more degenerate quantities arise here -- $\dot{E}$, $\dot{M}$, $d_{\rm inj}$, and $R_{\rm cl}$, which are all absorbed in the conversion factors between the physical and code units (see Eqs. \ref{eq:codeUnitsCC85}).
+Specific to our parameter sets (cf. Table \ref{tab:CCinCC85_params}), the implicit relation between the free parameters of cloud-crushing simulations and the corresponding degenerate parameters are discussed in the next sub-section.